 Hillbilly Elegy came to my (and a lot of other people's) attention thanks to a snide, condescending essay in which a clerk at an independent bookstore who apparently feels that the book, its author and its readers are, in a nutshell, too conservative/right-wing, wrestled with how to deter customers from the book.
 I gave my take on it here.

-Apparently what set the bookstore clerk off is that Vance and his poverty stricken community are white (and definitely not privileged) and in the book Vance promotes opinions currently seen as embraced mainly by those racist, intolerant conservatives, such as the declining work ethic of recent generations, a focus on the decline of the middle class and their chances for upward mobility, the negative affects of welfare/government dependency, and the embracing (rather than villainizing) of people perceived as "hillbillies, rednecks and white trash".
+Apparently what set the bookstore clerk off is that Vance and his poverty stricken community are white (and definitely not privileged) and in the book Vance promotes opinions currently seen as embraced mainly by those who he considers to be racist, intolerant conservatives, such as the declining work ethic of recent generations, a focus on the decline of the middle class and their chances for upward mobility, the negative affects of welfare/government dependency, and the embracing (rather than villainizing) of people perceived as "hillbillies, rednecks and white trash".
 To me the clerk's take is loftily presumptuous and, dare I say, not very tolerant and open-minded.
 Plus, this isn't some guy writing about a cause because of his political slant - it's a memoir.
 Vance lived this nightmare, survived it, and has every right to write about it.

 The best description of the book comes from its back cover:

 Hillbilly Elegy is a passionate and personal analysis of a culture in crisis - that of poor, white Americans.
 The disintegration of this group, a process that has been slowly occurring now for over forty years, has been reported with growing frequency and alarm, but has never before been written about as searingly from the inside.
 In Hillbilly Elegy, J.D.
 Vance tells the true story of what a social, regional, and class decline feels like when you were born with it hanging around your neck.